AhmedConstant/lazyGrandma/README.md

 a shell script aim to automatically launch 50+ online web scanning tools in the Browsaer against a target domain in a 10 waves

 # Description:
-lazyGrandma: is a shell script aim to automatically launch 50+ online web scanning tools in the Browsaer against a target domain in a 10 waves.
+a shell script aim to automatically launch 50+ online web scanning tools in the Browsaer against a target domain in a 10 waves.

 Wave.1 	: Subdomains Enumeration